omidarmat/onLearn/threejs.md

 ## Groups

-It is often really useful to have several related objects in a group so they can be scaled, positioned and rotated in as a whole entity.
-For instance, if you are building a hous, you would probably want to have the objects of the kitchen in one group, probably called `kitchen`.
+It is often really useful to have several related objects in a group so they can be scaled, positioned and rotated as a whole entity.
+For instance, if you are building a house, you would probably want to have the objects of the kitchen in one group, probably called `kitchen`.
 To do this you can use the `Group` class.
-A `Group` class inhertis from the `Object3D` class, so all transform proerties and methods are available to it.
+A `Group` class inherits from the `Object3D` class, so all transform proerties and methods are available to it.

 To do this, first create the group and add it to the scene: